-- It is normal for the Viewing Window to collect moisture during the beginning of the Baking cycle.
+- It is normal for the Viewing Window to collect moisture during the beginning of the Baking Cycle.
 As your bread bakes, the moisture soon will evaporate so you can watch your bread's baking progress. - Don't open the Lid during baking.
-This causes the bread to bake improperly. - Don't unplug the Breadman® during Kneading or Baking.
-This will stop the operation. - You have 30 minute power failure back-up.
-If the electricity in your home goes out or you experience a power surge, the Breadman's memory stores the active program for 30 minutes.
-If power is re-connected within that time period, the Breadman will return to baking your bread. - If your power is out for longer than 30 minutes, and if you are using any dairy products, perishables or meats in your bread, for health, sanitary and other considerations, you should discard the contents of the recipe and start again with new fresh ingredients.
+This causes the bread to bake improperly. - Don't unplug the Breadman[®] during Kneading or Baking.
+This will stop the operation. - You have 30 minute Power Failure Back-Up.
+If the electricity in your home goes out, the Breadman[®]'s memory stores the active program for 30 minutes.
+If power is re-connected within that time period, the Breadman will return to baking your bread at the point it left off.